LHJohnston/Final-Project-Contract/README.md

 I, Colin Phillips, will be overseeing the creation of unit tests.
 I will determine the critical components of our program that would benefit from unit tests, and work with the people who wrote those components to create the unit tests.
 I will also periodically remind the team to run the unit tests whenever changes are made.
 I will work to maintain and organize the unit tests created by the team.

 ### Integration Tester
+I, Justin Grubbs, will be responsible for integration testing.
+I will work to ensure that the interaction between components is as seamless as possible.
+I will also work with the unit tester to create effective tests for these components.

 ### Beta Test Organizer